Davidslv/microblog-backend/docs/README.md

 For a comprehensive understanding, read documents in this order:

+### 0. Start Here (Educational Overview) ⭐ NEW
+- **045_EDUCATIONAL_CASE_STUDY.md** - **Complete educational case study for junior engineers** - Explains everything implemented in this codebase, from database design to horizontal scaling, perfect for learning production-grade Rails development

 ### 1. Project Overview & Setup
 - **001_DATABASE_DIAGRAM.md** - Database schema and relationships
 - **002_DEVELOPMENT.md** - Development setup and guidelines